JavierRodriguez001/JavierRodriguez001/README.md

 </div>

 I'm an ambitious and dedicated individual who is excited to make an impact in the tech industry.
-With a strong foundation in real estate, I bring adaptability, communication, and attention to detail to the world of software engineering.
-I'm always eager to learn new technologies, languages, and methodologies to create innovative solutions that make a positive difference in people's lives.
+With a strong foundation in Customer Service and Healthcare, I bring adaptability, communication, and attention to detail to the world of software engineering/software development - enthusiastic about learning new technologies, languages, and methodologies.
+I'm eager to be part of a diverse and passionate team dedicated to creating efficient consumer and business friendly solutions.

 <div align="center">
 ### 🔭 Technologies & Tools I've Learned: